 What about olive oil?
 While I have plenty of olive oil on hand, I have mixed feelings about cooking with it, as some people believe it tends to break down and become rancid at higher temperatures.
 Having said that, I’ve read plenty of articles that indicate olive oil is just fine for cooking, even up to its smoke point, so chalk this up to a confusing point.
 For me, olive oil is best used in salad dressings and dips, or for some very low-temperature saute action, where I can taste the flavor of the olive oil.
 I guess I could go with coconut oil, but even coconut oil will start to smoke and break down when cooked too high and for too long.

 One solution I’ve used is bacon grease to brown my beef in for this recipe that I have salvaged from baking trays after recent breakfasts.
 It heats easily, is very stable, and for an added bonus, gives a little bacon flavor to the whole dish.
 I call that a win win!
-If using bacon grease isn’t your thing, it’s always hard to go wrong with using ghee, and I’ve certainly made my fair share of chili using ghee as my cooking fat to get started!
+If using bacon grease isn’t your thing, it’s always hard to go wrong with using ghee or avocado oil, both solid choices!

-3 tablespoons arrowroot, mixed with 1/4 water or stock
+- 3tablespoonsarrowrootmixed with 1/4 - 1/2 cup water or stock

 - Place your chili powders, cumin and oregano in a small bowl, and add 1/2 cup hot water